 Various Times| Cary Arts Center

 The Company presents its full-length and mini-performances to a live audience this year.
-The classic holiday ballet follow’s Clara and her fantasy dream world of princes, and fairies, with wind-up living dolls, a strutting soldier doll and more.
-AFte the Saturday Matinee performance, a Ballerina Tea.
+The classic holiday ballet follows Clara and her fantasy dream world of princes, and fairies, with wind-up living dolls, a strutting soldier doll and more.
+After the Saturday Matinee performance, there will be a Ballerina Tea.
 For all show information visit their website

 December 18-19: A Very Merry Cary Holiday Market

 4-8 PM | Old Library Site, 310 S. Academy Street